EmulatorJS/EmulatorJS/README.md

 <br>

 > [!NOTE]
 > **As of EmulatorJS version 4.0, this project is no longer a reverse-engineered version of the emulatorjs.com project.
-It is now a complete re-write.**
+It is now a complete rewrite.**

 > [!WARNING]
 > As of version 4.0.9 cores and minified files are no longer included in the repository.
 You will need to get them separately.
-You can get the from [releases](https://github.com/EmulatorJS/EmulatorJS/releases) or the * new CDN (see [this](#CDN) for more info).
+You can get it from [releases](https://github.com/EmulatorJS/EmulatorJS/releases) or the * new CDN (see [this](#CDN) for more info).
 There is also a new version system that we will be using. (read [here](#Versioning) for more info).
->
-> The history of the project has been rewritten and force pushed.
-You will likely need to redo any active commits you have.
-Sorry for the inconvenience.

 > [!TIP]
 > Cloning the repository is no longer recommended for production use.
 You should use [releases](https://github.com/EmulatorJS/EmulatorJS/releases) or the [CDN](https://cdn.emulatorjs.org/) instead.